-At least one CSL course must be taken to in order to fulfill Liberal Arts Inquiry (LAI) expectation.
-In addition to opportunities like the popular courses listed below, students have the option of choosing from special topics, departmental courses, and community outreach partners.
+At least one CSAC/CER course must be taken in order to fulfill Liberal Arts Inquiry (LAI) expectation.
+In addition to opportunities like the popular courses listed below, students have the option of choosing from special topics, departmental courses, and working with community outreach partners.
 Students may fulfill the CSAC/CER requirement by taking a course with or without credits.

-CSAC/CER Sections "A" - All Sections Service Learning: Experiential Activity Placement (3 units) An 80-hour service activity with individual placement contract, journal, evaluation, timesheet, final paper and group verbal reflection.
-Required meeting with a CSL administrator prior to contract development and approval.
+CSAC/CER Sections "A" - All Sections Service Learning: Experiential Activity Placement (3 units) An 80-hour service activity with individual placement contract, journal, evaluations, timesheet, final paper, and group verbal reflection.
+A meeting with a CSL administrator is required prior to contract development and approval.

 Available: Fall, Spring, May, Summer

 CSAC/CER-301A Service Learning Initiative: Adding service-learning credit components to an academic course (1 to 2 units) In negotiation with faculty and a CSL administrator, students may earn 1 or 2 credits (1 credit equates to 30 hours of service and additional reflection; 2 credits doubles those numbers) beyond the departmental course credits.
 Students must have a CSL approved placement contract, a reflective component, journal, evaluations, timesheet, final paper, and verbal reflection.
 This option may be appropriate for travel courses and study abroad programs.
-Approval from the CSL Director is required if completed with travel course.
+Approval from the CSL Director is required if completed with a travel course.

 Available: Fall, Spring, May

-CSAC 360: All Sections, Service Learning Special Topics (3 units) Generally offered in May, CSAC special topics courses integrate service with the curriculum The standard class involves 40+ hours of class instruction and 30+ hours of service outreach.
+CSAC 360: All Sections, Service Learning Special Topics (3 units) Generally offered in May, CSAC/CER special topics courses integrate service with the curriculum The standard class involves 40+ hours of class instruction and 30+ hours of service outreach.
 Faculty establish their own take-home assignments, but general pre-service preparation, timesheet, journal, final paper, and group verbal reflection are required.
-Various faculty – see the Schedule of Classes or contact the Office of Community Service Learning for course descriptions.
+Taught by various faculty – see the Schedule of Classes or contact the Office of Community Service Learning for course descriptions.